Inguinal Hernia Sydney (Groin Hernia) – Symptoms, Causes & Treatment

 Are Inguinal Hernias Dangerous?

-Most inguinal hernias are not immediately dangerous.
-However, they do not resolve on their own and may enlarge over time.
+Most inguinal hernias are not immediately dangerous, but they do not resolve on their own and typically enlarge over time.

 Complications can include: